About

 For that is when I finally and truly came to understand the truth in Hemingway’s words, that “all writing is re-writing,” that we must chip away at our letters like that sculptor does his rock, until no more and no less need or should be done.

-I took the lesson to soul, and now editing is what I do.
-I elevate manuscripts into books.
+I took the lesson to soul, and now ghostwriting and editing is what I do.
+I elevate stories and manuscripts into books.

 Drop me a line for a free consultation about yours.

-My first career was as a quarterback.
+My first career was that of a quarterback.
 In my final game, I led a two-minute drill to win the 2009 German Bowl with the Berlin Adler against the Kiel Baltic Hurricanes.
 The next day I retired to do something new.

 Go deep.